PeterouZh/Omni-GAN-PyTorch/README.md

 ## Omni-GAN

 Omni-GAN is a classification-based cGAN and enjoys both high generation quality and a low risk of mode collapse.
 Omni-GAN is more flexible than other cGANs and has the ability to discriminate samples with multiple positive labels.
-We believe that Omni-GAN open the door to a wider range of applications.
+We believe that Omni-GAN opens the door to a wider range of applications.

 ### Comparision of several cGANs